Take a look at SARS-CoV-2's family tree. It's full of surprises

 In many ways, viruses are like families — giant, complicated, extended families with cousins, aunts, uncles, grannies and grandpas galore.

-Just as with human families, scientists can generate family trees for viruses, showing how each member (or variant) is related to each other.
-Children are connected to parents by branches and cousins are connected through their grandparents.
+Just as with human families, scientists can generate family trees for viruses, showing how each member (or variant) is related to the others.
+Children are connected to parents by branches, and cousins are connected through their grandparents.

-For viruses, these family trees give biologists insights into how the virus has evolved over time – and what changes to expect in the future.
+For viruses, these family trees give biologists insights into how a virus has evolved over time and what changes to expect in the future.

-During the pandemic, SARS-CoV-2's tree has produced more surprises than anyone expected.
+During the pandemic, the family tree of SARS-CoV-2, the coronavirus that causes the disease COVID-19, has produced more surprises than anyone expected.

-Turns out the SARS-CoV-2 family had two black sheep that it kept hidden from the world for more than a year.
-When those relatives appeared, seemingly out of the blue this autumn, they not only shocked the world, they also made evolutionary biologists question their understanding of the pandemic's future.
+It turns out the SARS-CoV-2 family had two black sheep that it kept hidden from the world.
+When those relatives appeared, seemingly out of the blue this autumn, they not only shocked the world, but they also made evolutionary biologists question their understanding of the pandemic's future.

 Yes, I'm talking about omicron BA.1 and its sibling BA.2.

-They were skeptical that the virus would change much at all, says virologist Ravi Gupta at the University of Cambridge.
+They were skeptical that the coronavirus would change much at all, says virologist Ravi Gupta at the University of Cambridge.

-At first, Luban and Gupta's colleagues looked to be correct.
-During the first year of the pandemic, the virus didn't change that much.
+At first, Luban's and Gupta's colleagues looked to be correct.
+During the first year of the coronavirus pandemic, the virus didn't change that much.
 SARS-CoV-2 picked up only about one or two mutations each month.

-Then in December 2020, the course of pandemic shifted.
+Then in December 2020, the course of the pandemic shifted.
 And Luban and Gupta proved prophetic.

 At the same time, the SARS-CoV-2 family tree grew more complex and interesting.
 Branches for a bunch of variants sprouted off the main trunk.
 Gamma, lambda and mu appeared (although none of these variants ended up spreading across the globe).
 And up at the top of the tree, dozens of delta branches formed a broad overarching canopy.